MatthiasReumann/CTTGT/README.md

 # CTGTT
 Complex Tensor Contractions via TGTT.
-Tranposed with the help of HPTT.
-Complex matrix multiplication achieved with BLIS.
+Transposed with the help of HPTT.
+Complex matrix multiplication is achieved with BLIS.

 ## Dependencies